 Cons

-• Pure customer services, slow turnaround times, ineffective solutions, or other issues.
+• Pure customer services, slow turnaround times, ineffective learning solutions, or other issues.

-• Overall user experience with the most common complaints surrounding glitches, the data importing process, and integration, and around 10% finding fault with the reporting.
+• Overall learning experiences with the most common complaints surrounding glitches, the data importing.

 • The huge number of features can be intimidating and hard to learn.